-- Ground cinnamon, nutmeg, and cloves.
-For a touch of warm spice!
+- Warm spices.
+Ground cinnamon, nutmeg, and cloves.

 - Salted butter.
 Yes, salted!
 It adds some nice extra flavor.
 Also, softened.

 See recipe card for full ingredients list and quantities.